d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-05-02-telegram-account-hijacking.md

 # Conclusion & How to prevent
 Summing up: If your bot is replying to messages with either of the initially mentioned messages (and you did not add these yourself) then someone had access to your bot token!

 **Never ever make your bot token public**.
 Treat it as if it was a password to a valuable account.
-Also N**EVER give out your Telegram login codes**.
+Also **NEVER give out your Telegram login codes**.

 Also absolutely make sure to **enable the Telegram Two-Factor Authentication (2FA)** for your account.
 That way the adversaries don't only need your login code but also a password.
 This makes it harder for them to access your account.